top of page

 Is there anyone who shouldn’t receive craniosacral therapy?

-Craniosacral therapy is very gentle and safe for most people, but there are a few situations where it may not be appropriate.
-Prior to your first session, the therapist will reach out to gather information about your medical history to ensure that craniosacral therapy is safe and appropriate for you.
+Craniosacral therapy is gentle and safe for most people, though there are some situations where it may not be appropriate.
+Prior to your first session, your therapist will gather information about your medical history to ensure it is safe and appropriate for you.

 Still have questions?